 Step 4: Divide Annual Hours Needed by Annual Hours Available Per FTE to Determine FTEs Needed

 Next, you must determine how many full-time equivalent (FTE) attorneys are necessary to effectively represent the clients in the projected caseload.
-First, you establish how many hours each FTE attorney can spend on case work ("Annual Hours per FTE").
-Then you divide the annual hours of attorney time needed (from Step 3) by these annual hours per FTE.
-The result is the number of FTE attorneys needed for your caseload.
+First, you establish how many hours each FTE attorney can spend on case work ("Annual Hours Per FTE").
+Then you divide the Annual Hours Needed (Step 3) by the Annual Hours Per FTE.
+The result is the number of FTE attorneys needed for your caseload (“FTEs Needed").

-Determine Annual Hours Available for Casework per Attorney FTE
+Determine Annual Hours Per FTE

 The NPDWS noted that each jurisdiction or system would need to “decid[e] on a value that represents the amount of time an attorney providing public defense services would typically have available annually to handle case-related work.”
-NPDWS at 98We call this the Annual Hours per FTE.
+NPDWS at 98We call this Annual Hours Per FTE.
 This number can differ from year to year, provider to provider, and even attorney to attorney.
-However, most workload studies set a single default Annual Hours per FTE.
+However, most workload studies set a single default Annual Hours Per FTEGenerally public defender workload studies calculate the Annual Hours Per FTE by subtracting the time needed for leave, travel, meetings, training, and administrative tasks.

+The ABA public defender workload studies used 2,080 hours as the default Annual Hours Per FTE.
 The table below provides some examples of the Annual Hours Per FTE used in various jurisdictions.

-Real-World Examples: Annual Casework Hours Available Per Attorney FTE
+Real-World Examples: Annual Hours Per FTE

 Jurisdiction